 The Engine Unit contains a Scanner Engine that is an input device to read paper documents, Printer Engine that is an output device to print and eject paper documents, and Engine Control Board that controls each engine.

-[Fax Controller Unit]
+[Fax Controller Unit (FCU)]

 The Fax Controller Unit is a unit that has a modem function and sends or receives fax data to and from other fax devices with G3 standard when connected to a telephone line.
-FCU is the identifier of the Fax Unit among the components that constitute the TOE.

 [Controller Board]